MinecraftMediaLibrary/EzMediaCore/README.md

 ---

-**EzMediaCore** is a library written in Java using the Spigot API and NMS classes to provide a helpful tool for other media plugins to take advantage of.
-One of the most fascinating features include the ability to render **videos** on a Spigot server.
+**EzMediaCore** is a Bukkit library written in Java with the purpose of providing a simple and easy way to render media on a Minecraft server.
+One of the most fascinating features of EzMediaCore is the ability to render **videos** on a Bukkit server.

-In order to maintain fast processing speeds, algorithms such as dithering, hardware acceleration, and use of native code is utilized.
-The library primarily uses **VLC Media Player** and **FFmpeg**, for blazing fast frame delivery and support for many sorts of media formats (including streams).
+In order to maintain fast processing speeds, external video playback libraries such as **FFmpeg** or **VLC Media Player** are used to aid in frame rendering.
+Other complicated algorithms, like dithering algorithms, are included in the library to provide a smooth and high-quality video playback experience in-game.
+With the power of these tools, we're able to play not just standard Youtube videos, but live-streams, screen-shares, webcams, and other input devices, reaching extremely high frame rates with limited bandwidth constraints.

+Here is an example of a video showcasing the power of **EzMediaCore**:

 https://user-images.githubusercontent.com/40838203/132433665-a675fc35-e31f-4044-a960-ce46a8fb7df5.mp4

-Frame rates can reach up to the **30**'s or **40**'s with extremely great quality.
-As a comparison, a
-*smooth* animation is approximately **25** frames.
-The library is capable of playing media in many sorts of ways, such as maps, entities, chat, scoreboards, debug markers.
-It is also capable of providing audio through a resourcepack, website, and Discord bot (primarily for playing streams).
+This library is capable of playing media in many sorts of outputs, such as maps, entities, chat, scoreboards, debug markers and more.
+It is also capable of providing audio through a resourcepack, website, and Discord bot, so developers can implement many ways of playing media in their server.
 ---

 ### Prerequisites

-- Java 17
+- Java 21
-- Minecraft versions **1.18.2** and **1.19** supported.
+- Minecraft versions **1.21.X** supported.

 Add the following to your gradle configuration: